Five Facts About House Mice

 3. House mice do not like to eat cheese.
 House mice prefer to eat grains, seeds, and meat.
 If you want to bait a house mouse, cheese will be less effective than peanut butter, seeds, or a small piece of bacon.

 Photo of a cat chasing a mouse by Luke Hayfield Photography/Flickr Creative Commons.

 4. Cats are not an effective way to control house mice.
 While a house cat might catch an occasional house mouse, an integrated pest management strategy will work better to control mice.
-An integrated pest management strategy for an issue with house mice involves sanitation, exclusion, trapping, and possibly rodenticide.
-It's not safe to apply rodenticide on your own.
+An integrated pest management strategy for an issue with house mice involves sanitation, exclusion, trapping, and possibly Rodenticide.
+It's not safe to apply Rodenticide on your own.
+Call a professional.

 Photo of a house mouse on an oven by Nagic Madzik/Flickr Creative Commons.

 5. An adult house mouse is small and agile.
 Adult house mice are about five to seven inches long, including their tails.
 They weigh about half an ounce.
 Incredibly agile, they are able to climb almost any textured vertical surface.
 That's why you'll find house mouse droppings in hard-to-reach places -- these critters can go almost anywhere.